grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus.md

 * All time series are suffixed with the base unit of the sample value (if k6 knows what the base unit is).
 * Trends and Rates have the relative suffixes, to make them more discoverable.

-## Prometheus as a remote write agent

-To use remote write in Prometheus 2.x, use the `--web.enable-remote-write-receiver ` flag.
-The [xk6 extension](https://github.com/grafana/xk6-output-prometheus-remote) repository has some docker compose examples in the [example](https://github.com/grafana/xk6-output-prometheus-remote/tree/main/example) directory.
-For remote write storage options, refer to the [Prometheus docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).

 ## Authentication

 If the remote write endpoint requires authentication, the following command can be used: